mmiranda222/.statsuite/content/configurations/de-customisation.md

 ---

 ### intro
-This page is a guide on how to customise and interact with some of the .Stat Data Explorer look and feel and layout features.<br>
+This page is a guide on how to customise and interact with some of the .Stat Data Explorer look and feel and layout features.

 These customisations can be performed by Administrators with access to the .Stat DE installation files, but they should all be driven by business decisions.<br>